EAMarcar/Get_and_CleanProject/CodeBook.md

 - An identifier of the subject who carried out the experiment

 This script reduces the 561 festures variables to only those containing mean or standard deviation measurements.
 This subset contains 66 features variables.
+These variables have been assigned the names in the "features.txt" file.

 The resulting dataset is HAR_tidy with 68 variables (subject, activity and 66 measures of mean or standard deviation).
 The slection was made by choosing variables with "mean" or "std" in the name.
 This included a set of variables labled "meanFreq" which are "the weighted average of the frequency components to obtain a mean frequency."
 Since this was not strictly a mean or std,these were dropped.